What is Crawl Budget?

 Crawl Health

-The limit set in Search Console
+The limit set in the Search Console

 Another factor that can impact the crawl rate limit is the limit set in the Search Console by website owners.